elyserobinson/wikipedia-scraper/README.md

 # Wikipedia Web Scraper

-The scraper will go to a Wikipedia page, scrape the title, and follow a random link to the next Wikipedia page.
+The Python scraper will go to a Wikipedia page, scrape the title, and follow a random link to the next Wikipedia page.

 ### Install